Tourism in Ghana: Tourist attractions and statistics

 The World Economic Forum statistics in 2010 showed that Ghana was ranked 108th out of 139 countries as the world's favourite tourism destination.
 The country had moved two places up from the 2009 rankings.
 In 2011, Forbes Magazine, published that Ghana was ranked the eleventh-most friendly country in the world.
 The assertion was based on a survey conducted in 2010 of a cross-section of travelers.
 Of all the African countries that were included in the survey, Ghana ranked highest.
 Ghana ranks as the seventieth-most stable country in the world and as the 58th–most peaceful country in the world.

 In 2011, Ghana made $2.19 billion ($2,019,000,000) from the tourism sector, from an estimated 1.1 million international tourist arrivals.
 In 2012, Ghana's tourism sector made $1.7 billion from 993,600 international tourists, providing employment for 359,000 people.
 Ghana will annually make US$8.3 billion from the tourism sector per year by the year 2027, on the back of an estimated 4.3 million international tourist arrivals.

 To enter Ghana, it is necessary to have a visa authorized by the Government of Ghana, except for certain business incubators and business magnates who are on business trips.

+Ghana welcomed 1,288,804 international visitors in 2024, a 12% increase over 2023, according to the Ghana Tourism Authority's 2024 Tourism Report.